N02768601/ELSpring2016/README.md

 # ELSpring2016
-Template for Spring 2016 Embedded Linux class
-This is a template for students to clone for their work in the class.
-You should maintain the directory structure
+This repository belongs to N02768601.
+All work belongs to N02768601 unless stated otherwise.